electric-eloquence/gulp/README.md

   images: 'client/img/**/*'
 };

-// Not all tasks need to use streams
+// Not all tasks need to use streams.
-// A gulpfile is just another node program and you can use any package available on npm gulp.task('clean', function() {
+// A gulpfile is just another node program and you can use any package available on npm. gulp.task('clean', function() {
-  // You can use multiple globbing patterns as you would with `gulp.src` return del(['build']);
+  // You can use multiple globbing patterns as you would with `gulp.src`. return del(['build']);
 });

 gulp.task('scripts', ['clean'], function() {
-  // Minify and copy all JavaScript (except vendor scripts)
-  // with sourcemaps all the way down return gulp.src(paths.scripts)
+  // Minify and copy all JavaScript (except vendor scripts) with sourcemaps all the way down. return gulp.src(paths.scripts)
     .pipe(sourcemaps.init())
       .pipe(coffee())